Past Industry Partner

-Climate Software Partner
+Past Climate Software Partner

 Persefoni is a SaaS company that enables enterprises and institutional investors to measure, analyze, plan, forecast, and report on their carbon footprint.
 The Persefoni platform provides users contextual sustainability performance scores for their organization and enables them to manage their carbon transactions and inventory with the same rigor as their financial ones.
 Built for both reporting companies and institutional investors, Persefoni is a complete carbon accounting and management system.

 Past Strategic Partners